flodecentralizedchat-source/P-Project/p-docs/tokenomics-price-model.md

 3. Feed the price targets into visualizations (`market_cap` is calculated automatically from the total supply).

 Set `TOKENOMICS_CSV_PATH` to point at a different CSV if you maintain updated variants.

+Additionally, the API exposes `/strategy/exchange-listings` (public), which derives a structured "Exchange Listings" plan from the CSV (or falls back to sensible defaults):
+- DEX strategy: Uniswap, PancakeSwap, Raydium (permissionless; no listing fees)
+- CEX progression: phased approach post-DEX credibility with example venues
+- Market makers: objectives and baseline guidance for liquidity and spreads